spacetelescope/jwst/docs/jwst/resample/arguments.rst

   because they are needed to compute the error array.

 ``--pixmap_stepsize``
-  Indicates the spacing at which WCS is evaluated when computing pixel map.
+  Indicates the spacing at which the WCS is evaluated when computing the pixel map.
   Larger step sizes result in faster performance at the cost of accuracy.
   Interpolation is only performed if ``pixmap_stepsize > 1``.
   If it's desired to turn on interpolation, we recommend a value of ~10